Install Product Software Using z/OSMF Deployments

 - Select the software to deploy.For this step, select thePortable Software Instancebutton and select your package.

-- Select the objective for this deployment to indicate where and how you want to install the selected portable software instance.For this step, indicate that you want to create a new software instance and specify the global zone CSI and the system where the target software instance will reside.
+- Select the objective for this deployment to indicate where and how you want to install the selected portable software instance.For this step, indicate that you want to create a software instance and specify the global zone CSI and the system where the target software instance will reside.

 - Check for missing SYSMODs and view missing SYSMOD reports.For this step, deselect the following report options: